SDK Reference¶

 { items: Credential[], pagination: { offset, limit, total } } - Credential:

-partyId,contractId,provider,kycStatus,expirationDate,issuedAt,freshness,metadata - UsersListResponse:
+partyId,email(registered account),contractId,provider,kycStatus,expirationDate,issuedAt,freshness,metadata - UsersListResponse:

 { items: InstitutionUser[], pagination, totalCount? } - HumanScoresListResponse: